Everyone Is Everybody Else [Deluxe Expanded Edition] – Barclay James Harvest

 I was born in the last month of the 50’s so the 70’s was always going to be my favourite decade has I was approaching my teens then, and music would have been having more of an effect on me to go out and buy it.
 I still live in that decade to be honest.
-Had I have been born a decade later I dare say the 80’s would of been my favourite decade for music.
-But in all honestly I hated that decade the most out of them all.
+Had I have been born a decade later I dare say the 80’s would have been my favourite decade for music.
+But in all honestly, I hated that decade the most out of them all.

 The very fact that I was fed up with music in the late 90’s made me buy all the 4 albums that came before the album Everyone Is Everybody Else all at once, and boy was I shocked.
 I can honestly say that if it was not for John Peel in the first place.
-I honestly do not think the band would of even been signed up by a any record label.
+I honestly do not think the band would of even been signed up by any record label.

 Do not get me wrong here because the band Barclay James Harvest are without doubt excellent musicians.
-But as for the material they was writing back then.
+But as for the material they were writing back then.
 It was just never in the same league as what we got on their 5th album.
 To be honest what little tracks they did play live on their 1974 Barclay James Harvest Live album I had sounded a lot better live than they ever did on the studio albums.

 To be honest the bands first 2 studio albums reminded me a lot of the so called English Prog Rock band Van der Graaf Generator who I thought was absolutely dreadful.
 I still do till this day.
-They was more like Avant Garde than Prog Rock and used a lot of orchestral woodwind and brass in their music.
-Honest to god the local Salvation Army made more sense than these idiots and I am not joking, and I would of sooner have brought what they had done :)))))))))).
-I absolutely love Prog Rock and whoever said what both of these bands were doing back then was Prog Rock wanted locking up in a loony bin :)))))))))))))).
+They were more like Avant Garde than Prog Rock and used a lot of orchestral woodwind and brass in their music.
+Honest to god the local Salvation Army made more sense than these idiots and I am not joking, and I would of sooner have brought what they had done 😁.
+I absolutely love Prog Rock and whoever said what both of these bands were doing back then was Prog Rock wanted locking up in a loony bin 😁😁😁.

-To be honest both Barclay James Harvest’s 3rd and 4th albums Barclay James Harvest and Other Short Stories and Baby James Harvest fared better, but I still think has songwriters at this stage they was very weak, and very little material stuck out at all on them album’s apart from a couple of songs.
+To be honest both Barclay James Harvest’s 3rd and 4th albums Barclay James Harvest and Other Short Stories and Baby James Harvest fared better, but I still think has songwriters at this stage they were very weak, and very little material stuck out at all on them album’s apart from a couple of songs.
 It was no wonder EMI let them go.

 I even lent all 4 albums to my oldest brother, and even he thought exactly the same as me, and said just like me that they never really said a thing until they made Everyone Is Everybody Else, and when they did make that album, it was a real album.

 Being an albums man and an avid music listener.
 I can assure you that I have played those first 4 albums of Barclay James Harvest at least 10 times over and even listening to any one of them today, I would still say exactly the same thing about them.
-They was just dreadful and never spoke to me at all.
+They were just dreadful and never spoke to me at all.